Kate relaxing in a hammock over turquoise waters at Caye Caulker, Belize, wearing a wide-brimmed hat under a vibrant blue sky.

 Fascinating Facts:

-• An iconic part of the reef, the Great Blue Hole is a colossal underwater sinkhole – a mesmerizing abyss that lures daring divers.
+• An iconic part of the reef, the Great Blue Hole is a colossal underwater sinkhole.
 It’s a geological wonder at 300 meters in diameter and 124 meters deep!

 • Beyond its breathtaking beauty, the reef plays a vital role in maintaining the ecological balance of the region.
-It’s not just a spectacle; it’s a thriving ecosystem that supports both marine life and coastal communities.
+It’s not just a spectacle; it’s one of the best thriving ecosystems in the world.

 Belize has the most beautiful coral I have ever seen!